Former Dunedin mayor Dave Cull dies

 He then spent four nights at the Otago Community Hospice in Dunedin before returning home.

-He served three terms as mayor, first elected in 2010, and decided not to seek re-election in 2019, opting instead to pursue a position on the Southern District Health Board.
+He had three terms as mayor and decided not to seek re-election in 2019, opting instead to pursue a position on the Southern District Health Board.

 Mr Cull was elected and then appointed chairman in December 2019, but his stint with the board lasted only until October last year, because of the health challenge he faced.